CortexFoundation/tech-doc/model-writing-tutorial.md

 # Footnotes

 [1] If you don't have access to a Linux system locally, you can open a Linux EC2 Instance on AWS and connect it to your editor via ssh.
 There will be a more detailed bonus tutorial on how to set this up - for now, here are the general steps to setting up a Linux system on AWS.
-Play around with it and use google if you get stuck.
-You're always welcomed to ask questions in our Telegram group.
+Play around with it and google around if you get stuck.
+You're always welcomed to ask questions in our Telegram group too!

 > (1) Go to AWS console, set up an EC20 Ubuntu (Ubuntu is one of the most user-friendly Linux systems) Instance.